fredyosorio/whatsapp-link-generator/README.md

 ## Whatsapp Link Generator 📱

-This project is a simple web application to create personalized WhatsApp messages and send them to whoever you want or just share for social media marketing.
-Built with [Vite](https://vitejs.dev/) + [React](https://reactjs.org/) and some style with [materialize.css](https://materializecss.com/) and [SASS](https://sass-lang.com/).
-Anyway, feel free to modify it in your way.
+This project is a simple web application for creating personalized WhatsApp messages, sending them to anyone you want, or sharing them for social media marketing.
+Built with Vite + React, and styled with Materialize.css and SASS.
+Please feel free to change it as you'd like.

 ## Getting Started